mozilla/chromeless/static-files/md/dev-guide/programs.md

 ## Your First Program ##

-Let's create a new package.
-In its `package.json`, add the following:

-    {
-      "description": "My first program",
-      "main": "my-first-program"
-    }
+We're going to continue building upon our package from the [Packaging] section.

+If a module called `main` exists in your package and it exports a function called `main`, the function will be called as soon as your program is activated.
+By "activated", we mean that either a containing application such as Firefox or Thunderbird has enabled your program as an extension, or that your program is itself a standalone application.

-Now, create a file at `lib/my-first-program.js` with the following content:
+With this in mind, let's create a file at `lib/main.js` with the following content:

     exports.main = function(options, callbacks) {
       console.log("Hello World!");
       callbacks.quit("OK");
     }

-As you can probably guess, the `main` key in your `package.json` points to a module in the package's `lib` directory that exports a function called `main`; this function will be called as soon as your program is activated.
-By `activated`, we mean that either a containing application such as Firefox or Thunderbird has enabled your program as an extension, or that your program is itself a standalone application.

 ### Quitting ###